 Please test.
 It's not ideal.
 The repetitive loading of the same SVG previews for every composer picture is what is slowing things down (and the need for the busy indicator), especially on Mac.
 The SVG preview list widget should be moved to model-view setup or a shared cache.
 (Don't have time to do that this week, myself.)

-#12 Updated by Larry Shaffer almost 7 years ago
+#12 Updated by Larry Shaffer over 7 years ago

 Well, I could but it is not a good solution, more a band-aid, loading all SVG previews for all composer picture items (can be very slow if there are a lot) before the composer is shown.